Efficient computation of null affine parameters

-Here $\Theta(x)$ can have arbitrary dependence on space and time. \end{itemize} More examples along these lines could be developed.
+More examples along these lines could be developed.

-\section{General case}
+\section{General Case}

-\Z{{\mathcal{Z}}} The completely general case is considerably more subtle, and we can at best develop a formal construction.
-As long as there was at least some symmetry --- at least having the spacetime conformally related to a spacetime containing a conformal timelike Killing vector --- then we have demonstrated the existence of an affine 3-metric $h_{ij}$ completely characterizing the possible null affine parameters.
-If we try to dispense with symmetries altogether, then the best that can be done is a Finsler-like construction~\cite{Bekenstein:1992, Skakala:2010, Lammerzahl:2018, Pfeifer:2019}.
+\Z{{\mathcal{Z}}} The completely general case is considerably more subtle, and we can at best develop an implicit nonconstructive formalism.
+As long as there was at least some symmetry---at least having the spacetime conformally related to a spacetime containing a conformal timelike Killing vector---then we have already demonstrated the existence of an affine three-metric $h_{ij}$ completely characterizing the possible null affine parameters.
+If we try to dispense with symmetries altogether, then the best that can be conducted is an implicit Finsler-like construction~\cite{Bekenstein:1992, Perlick:2005, Gibbons:2007, Gibbons:2008, Skakala:2010, Lammerzahl:2012, Lammerzahl:2018, Pfeifer:2019}.
 Indeed, if we write

-then for any null curve we still have
+then for any null curve, we still have